 Himawad Gopalaswamy Betta

-Himawad Gopalaswamy Betta is a small hill located on the outskirts of Bandipur National Park.
-It is about 90 km from Mysore.
+Himawad Gopalaswamy Betta is a small hill located on the outskirts of Bandipur National Park in Karnataka.
+It is located at a distance of about 90 km from Mysore, and is also the highest peak in the Bandipur National Park.
 The entry to this peak is controlled by a small check post/gate at a village near the base of the hill.
 The entry to this peak is closed from 6pm to 6am.
 The closure is due to huge number of wild animals that roam around the hill.

 Elephants at the peak of Gopalaswamy Betta